-The temperature of the building during occupied periods appeared to be within acceptable ranges, to provide a comfortable working environment for the most part.
-OSHA technical manuals recommend temperature for a comfortable indoor work environment range between 68°F and 76°F. Classroom 103 and 210 both were above this range for a very short period of time that should not have affected unreasonably affected the comfort of the work environment.
+The temperature of the building during occupied periods appeared to be within acceptable ranges for all of the classrooms, to provide a comfortable working environment.
+OSHA technical manuals recommend temperature for a comfortable indoor work environment range between 68°F and 76°F. Classroom 268 temperature went up over the weekend to as high as 82°F. The District may want to look into the programming on this HVAC zone to help reduce heating costs to the building.